matestack/matestack-ui-core/docs/install/README.md

 ## Application Layout

-You need to add the ID "matestack_ui" to some part of your application layout (or any layout you use)
+You need to add the ID "matestack-ui" to some part of your application layout (or any layout you use)

 For Example, your `app/views/layouts/application.html.erb` should look like this: